surister/conecta/conecta-docs/docs/reference/connectorx.md

 I am obviously biased, but being honest, as I'm writing this 2025-07-31 you should use connectorx, conecta is still not mature enough.

 Now, once it's mature enough, I would recommend to benchmark performance, to check maintainment status and see if you need the extra features that conecta offers.

 ## Difference between conecta and connectorx.

-There are several differences between connecta and connectorx:
+There are several differences between `conecta` and `connectorx`:

 * conecta has a different way of moving record batches (data) to python.
-While internally it might be similar, connectorx gets the pointers of all record batches using the arrow's C data interface, later in python, record batches are reconstructed and a pyarrow table is made from those batches.
+While internally it might be similar, connectorx gets the pointers of all record batches using the arrow's C data interface, later in python, record batches are reconstructed, and a pyarrow table is made from those batches.
 In conecta we completely offload that work to [pyo3-arrow](https://crates.io/crates/pyo3-arrow), simplifying our code base and allowing us to also support other arrow backends.
 * Conecta does pre-allocation in arrow, leading to smaller memory usage, conectorx only pre-allocates when the result is pandas.